cheul0518/CS528/Lab2/README.md

 <img src = "images/11.png" width = "700">

 This is because the DNS server finds out that the domain name "dnslabattacker.net" doesn't exist, and marks the NS entry invalid.
+An IP address for the name server "ns.dnslabattacker.net" cannot be provided even if you attach it as an additional record in your spoofed response.
+The bailiwick checking plays a role of ignorning any records that are not within the same domain of the question.
+Hence ns.dnslabattacker.net cannot be answered in the additional section.

 <br />
 <br />